Heimlich maneuver

-Heimlich manoeuvre or Heimlich maneuver, also known as abdominal thrusts, is a first-aid procedure used to treat upper-airway obstructions (or choking) by foreign objects.
-American doctor Henry Heimlich is often credited for its discovery.
-To perform a Heimlich manoeuvre, a rescuer stands behind a choking victim and uses their hands to apply pressure to the bottom of the victim's diaphragm.
+The Heimlich maneuver (spelled manoeuvre in British English), also known as an abdominal thrust, is a first-aid procedure used to treat upper-airway obstructions (or choking) by foreign objects.
+American doctor Henry Heimlich is often credited for its development.
+To perform a Heimlich maneuver, a rescuer stands behind a choking victim and uses their hands to apply pressure to the bottom of the victim's diaphragm.
 This compresses the lungs and exerts pressure on the object lodged in the trachea in an effort to expel it.

 Most modern protocols, including those of the American Heart Association, American Red Cross, and European Resuscitation Council, recommend that treatment of airway obstructions be performed in several stages designed to apply increasing levels of pressure.
 Most protocols recommend encouraging the victim to cough, followed by hard back slaps, and finally abdominal thrusts or chest thrusts as a final resort.
 Some guidelines also recommend alternating between abdominal thrusts and back slaps.

 History

 Thoracic surgeon and medical researcher Henry Heimlich, noted for promulgating abdominal thrusts, claimed that back slaps were proven to cause death by lodging foreign objects into the windpipe.
 A 1982 Yale study by Day, DuBois, and Crelin that persuaded the American Heart Association to stop recommending back blows for dealing with choking was partially funded by Heimlich's own foundation.
 According to Dr. Roger White of the Mayo Clinic and American Heart Association (AHA), “There was never any science here.
 Heimlich overpowered science all along the way with his slick tactics and intimidation, and everyone, including us at the AHA, caved in.”

 Henry Heimlich also promoted abdominal thrusts as a treatment for drowning and asthma attacks.
 The Red Cross now contests those claims.
-The Heimlich Institute has stopped advocating on their website for the Heimlich manoeuvre to be used as a first aid measure for drowning victims.
+The Heimlich Institute has stopped advocating on their website for the Heimlich maneuver to be used as a first aid measure for drowning victims.
 Heimlich's son, Peter M. Heimlich, alleges that in August 1974 his father published the first of a series of fraudulent case reports in order to promote the use of abdominal thrusts for near-drowning rescue.
-The 2005 drowning rescue guidelines of the American Heart Association did not include citations of Heimlich's work, and warned against the use of the Heimlich manoeuvre for drowning rescue as unproven and dangerous, due to its risk of vomiting leading to aspiration.
+The 2005 drowning rescue guidelines of the American Heart Association did not include citations of Heimlich's work, and warned against the use of the Heimlich maneuver for drowning rescue as unproven and dangerous, due to its risk of vomiting leading to aspiration.

-In May 2016, Henry Heimlich, then age 96, claimed to have personally used the manoeuvre to save the life of a fellow resident at his retirement home in Cincinnati.
-It was alleged to be either the first or second time Heimlich himself used his namesake manoeuvre to save the life of someone in a non-simulated choking situation.
+In May 2016, Henry Heimlich, then age 96, claimed to have personally used the maneuver to save the life of a fellow resident at his retirement home in Cincinnati.
+It was alleged to be either the first or second time Heimlich himself used his namesake maneuver to save the life of someone in a non-simulated choking situation.
 According to Heimlich's son, Peter M. Heimlich, "both 'rescues' were bogus."